 Safe Sleep

-Did you know that the leading cause of injury-related death for infants under the age of one is by suffocation or strangulation in an adult bed?
-Studies have shown that the risk for infant death by suffocation is up to 40 times greater when placed in an adult bed than in a crib.
+The leading cause of injury-related death for infants under the age of one is by suffocation or strangulation in an adult bed.
+Studies s that the risk for infant death by suffocation is up to 40 times greater when placed in an adult bed than in a crib.

 While the unknown causes that contribute to Sudden Infant Death Syndrome (SIDS) cannot be completely prevented, creating a safe sleep environment can protect your baby from suffocation and strangulation risk and decrease the likelihood of SIDS.